geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 That's, I think, the first step towards the true swizzle.
-Nonetheless, with some things you talked about here, about ops and what I was thinking before, I kind of confused to how the truth swizzle will work because all other shapetracker transformations that are performed in kernel are performed over the shapetracker.
+Nonetheless, with some things you talked about here, about ops and what I was thinking before, I kind of confused to how the truth swizzle will work because all other ShapeTracker transformations that are performed in kernel are performed over the ShapeTracker.
-But with a swizzled TensorCore, it not only performs a permute over that shape tracker but also adds the last shapetracker, messing the resulting view.
+But with a swizzled TensorCore, it not only performs a permute over that ShapeTracker but also adds the last ShapeTracker, messing the resulting view.
 I kind of explained it in the PR I opened. like an hour ago, showing progress.
 But maybe I need to unpack what you talked here about kernel ops and it will be more clear.